rupeshtiwari/future-blogs/_posts/2022-03-10-design-security-for-application-for-microsoft-azure-solutions-architect.md

 Not every resources in Azure supports Role Based Access Control.
 So this above solution may not work for all resources in Azure.

-### Option 2: Using Key Vault to store Secretes and Certificates
+### Option 2: Using Azure Key Vault to store Secretes and Certificates

 Like I said, not all resources in Azure supports RBAC Managed Identity authentication & authorization.
 Since these resources don't support Azure AD.
 For those resources you must need a secrete or certificates.